-The Yom Tov meal
+The Yom Tov meal of the first night of Yom Tov

-- Before the meal begins, ensure that all the women and girls have lit candles.
+- 1. Before the meal begins, ensure that all the women and girls have lit candles.
 If there are not enough candles, do not rely on lighting after the meal, rather borrow candles from a neighbor so that all the women and girls can light candles before beginning the meal. - 2.
 For those who usually take in Shabbos early, today (Shovuos) they may not do so and Kiddush may not be recited before nightfall.
 (See local calendar.
-For the time in NY see last page). - Kiddush has five parts, יין 1. ייקנה"ז Hagofen.
-2. בר.
-Blessing over the fire -"Bore Meorei Hoeish". הבדלה Havdolo.
-5. זמן Shehecheyanu. - 4.
-When saying the blessing "Bore Meorei Hoeish" we do not look at the nails (like during the year), we just look at the candles (without moving them). - 5.
-[If a woman recites the Kiddush, she does not recite the Brocho of Shehecheyonu, as she already did so when she lit the candles.]

-6. Dvar Torah and story of the Baal Shem Tov: During the meal a Dvar Torah and a story of the Baal Shem Tov should be said.
+For the time in NY see last page). - 3.
+Kiddush is of Sholosh Regolim and we recite the Brocho of Shehecheyonu. - 4.
+[If a woman recites the Kiddush, she does not recite the Brocho of Shehecheyonu, as she already did so when she lit the candles.] - 5.
+Dvar Torah and story of the Baal Shem Tov: During the meal a Dvar Torah and a story of the Baal Shem Tov should be said.